 This allows your doctor to then flush out excess pus and mucus that is produced due to sinusitis.
 Once the cavity is completely cleared, the balloon is deflated and gently removed, leaving the sinus cavity open and clear.

-The whole balloon sinuplasty procedure takes less than two hours with no hospital stay.
+The whole balloon sinuplasty procedure takes less than one hour with no hospital stay.
 This typically includes preparation and post-op cleaning.
 Most patients report only sinus pressure during the procedure, but no pain or discomfort.